Big Brother: The Boss

 The show was filmed in the Amwaj Islands in Bahrain.
+For the first time in the history of the Big Brother franchise, the house where the contestants lived had gender-segregated bedrooms, sitting areas, and prayer rooms.
+It also had a communal area for both men and women.
+The winner was set to receive $100,000.

 It was hoped that the show would follow the success of such popular programs as Star Academy, and the recent dating show Al Hawa Sawa, but failed to do so, and instead the show gained major controversy in the countries it aired in.

-Many were offended by the fact that it featured six men and six women living together in one area (Gender segregation and Islam), despite staying in separate parts of the house, and the only way of communicating with each other was in open areas such as the kitchen and garden.
+Many were offended by the fact that it featured six men and six women living together in one area (Gender segregation and Islam), despite staying in separate parts of the house, with communication allowed only in open areas such as the kitchen and garden.

 The show began airing on 21 February and was discontinued 11 days later on 2 March to avoid more controversy in the Arab World, specifically the Arabian Peninsula.
 During the first (and only) nominations, Asjan, Bashara, Najwa and Shaza were nominated; however, an eviction never took place.
+The big prize of was not won.